MARK SIMEON FERGUSON

 -

-Musical Director/pianist, Amelia Ryan/Libby O’Donovan, UNSUNG, the inaugural Frank Ford Commission for the Adelaide Cabaret Festival, 2019, Adelaide Fringe 2021 (weekly Fringe Award winner)
+Musical Director/pianist, Amelia Ryan/Libby O’Donovan, UNSUNG, the inaugural Frank Ford Commission for the Adelaide Cabaret Festival, 2019, Adelaide Fringe 2021 (weekly Fringe Award winner), Festival of Voices (Hobart) 2021

 -